OfficeDev/office-add-in-saas-monetization-sample/README.md

 | ![](images/contoso_app_quantity.png)     | Update the status of an operation in plan/quantity changed process<br/><br/>HttpPatch<br/> https://marketplaceapi.microsoft.com/api/saas/subscriptions/0aa95e32-8be7-4e5e-94f9-563f6d7d9dcd/operations/7688ae05-1579-4fdd-be89-12b45f0a4ef3?api-version=2018-09-15                                                                                                          | Yes             | Yes            | No                                                                        | No                                                                              |
 | ![](images/contoso_app_quantity.png)     | Query operations in plan/quantity changed process<br/><br/>HttpPatch<br/> https://marketplaceapi.microsoft.com/api/saas/subscriptions/0aa95e32-8be7-4e5e-94f9-563f6d7d9dcd/operations?api-version=2018-09-15                                                                                                                                                                | Yes             | Yes            | Yes                                                                       | No                                                                              |
 | ![](images/contoso_app_quantity.png)     | Webhook on the SaaS service                                                                                                                                                                                                                                                                                                                                                 | No              | No             | No                                                                        | No                                                                              |

+## SharePoint Provider-hosted Add-in Note

+A Provider-Hosted SharePoint Add-in cannot target a .NETCORE web project.
+In this sample, the Provider-Hosted SharePoint Add-in web project targets a .NET Framework project.

+In all of the other Add-ins in this sample, we get the OfferID from the SaaSOfferMockData project.
+However, the SaaSOfferMockData project is a .NETCORE project.
+Therefore, we cannot reference it in the Provider-Hosted SharePoint Add-in project.

+To work around this technical limitation, the OfferID is hardcoded in the AzureADAuthController.cs class.

 ## Copyright